vloop/autobend/README.md

 up arrow or numeric keypad +, down arrow or numeric keypad -, page up and down or using the mouse scroll wheel.
 Delete or ., home and end will set the value to 0, -8192 and +8191 respectively.

 Autobend has no way of knowing the bender range on your synth, the pitch bend midi message range is fixed from -8192 to 8191 but the corresponding musical interval may vary, therefore tuning has to be done by ear.

 Files default to .conf file type.
 This is a plain text file, whith a very simple syntax: each line is of the form "note space offset", for example E -2048.

+### Thanks
+Thanks to jmechmech for the original idea and testing